Climate Change Indicators in the United States

 About the Indicator

 Data from the early 20th century are somewhat less precise because there were fewer stations collecting measurements at the time.
-To ensure that overall trends are reliable, the data have been adjusted where possible to account for any biases that might be introduced by factors such as station moves or changes in measurement instruments.
+To ensure that overall trends are reliable, the data have been adjusted where possible to account for any biases that might be introduced by factors such as station relocation or changes in measurement instruments.

 The data for this indicator were provided by the National Oceanic and Atmospheric Administration’s National Centers for Environmental Information, which maintains a large collection of climate data online at: www.ncei.noaa.gov.
 The precipitation anomalies shown here were calculated based on monthly values from a network of long-term monitoring stations.